rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 More detailed information about the conformer generator and the parameters controlling it can be found in the "RDKit Book".

-Since the 2018.09 release of the RDKit, ETKDG is the default conformation generation method.
+Since the 2018.09 release of the RDKit, ETKDG is the default conformer generation method.

 The full process of embedding a molecule is easier than all the above verbiage makes it sound: